 Definitely stop by during the golden hour and admire beautiful, sunset views of London from this oasis of greenery.

 It’s no secret that I’m not a huge fan of the Shard.

 Umm…it’s ridiculously expensive!
 The absolute cheapest ticket you can buy is £24, and that’s for a standard, advance ticket.

 I’ll do a lot of things for Instagram but I won’t do that.
 I mean, that’s like $32 JUST to get a panoramic view of London.

-The view is lovely (someone else paid for me to go to the top), but when all is said and done, you can get amazing, totally free views of London elsewhere.
+The view is lovely (someone else paid for me to go to the top), but when all is said and done, you can get amazing, totally free, and unique views of London elsewhere.
 So why pay?

 If you ascend this whopping, 95 story building, you’ll get wonderful, 360-degree views, but you won’t actually be able to photograph the Shard itself since, DUH, you’re standing ATOP the very building that you probably want to photograph.

 This skyscraper is tall and the views are lovely so if you have the money to spend, then go for it.
 Do whatever makes you and your Instagram tribe happy.

 Visit on a bright, sunny day and you can savor an enchanting view of London from the cocktail bar, which is much nicer and quieter than the main viewing platform.

 The cocktail bar isn’t at the VERY top of the building and sure, the cocktails are DUMB expensive, but for what you pay to enter, might as well live a little.